andf-crl/workflow/README.md

 _Usage:_ `search_upstream -e "archived/*,v1.0/*,v1.1/*,v2.0/*,v2.1/*,v19.1/*,v19.2/*,v20.1/*,v20.2/*,v21.1/*,v21.2/*,_includes/releases/*,releases/*" crdb-v1` from within your `docs` directory.

+## compare_metrics
+Compare metrics from two raw.githubusercontent.com URLs, returning any metrics found in the former that are missing in the latter.
+Only tested against the metrics URLs below for now.

+_Usage:_ `compare_metrics https://raw.githubusercontent.com/cockroachdb/cockroach/master/pkg/kv/kvserver/metrics.go https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/v22.1/metric-names.md` from anywhere on your machine.

 # Maintenance Workflow Tools
 Contains a collection of small support scripts for use alongside the above Core Workflow Tools.